cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 }
 ```

+**Notes**:

-**NOTE**: The terminology used in the gRPC interface is different to that used
+- The terminology used in the gRPC interface is different to that used in the
-in the [`Mempool`] interface.
-The term "reap" technically implies removal from
+  [`Mempool`] interface.
+The term "reap" technically implies removal from the
-the mempool, but the [`Mempool`] interface incorrectly uses this term to imply
+  mempool, but the [`Mempool`] interface incorrectly uses this term to imply
   fetching a batch of transactions.

+- The gRPC interface purposefully does not facilitate limiting fetched
+  transactions by gas in an effort to separate consensus- and
+  application-related concerns (as per [RFC 011]).
+Should remote mempool
+  developers want to limit returned transactions by gas, this should be
+  implemented as part of the configuration of the remote mempool.

 ### Impact and properties